Hans Fischer, Mechanical Workshop Seebach

 Photo credits: Redcarpet Reports

-In 50 years, with a great team Hans Fischer has turned a one-man business into the global fischer group, with more than 2,700 employees in nine countries on four continents.
-Since 2018 the fischer group has been the world's leading supplier of longitudinally welded stainless steel tubes and components as well as subassemblies manufactured from these.
+In 50 years, with a great team Hans Fischer has turned the company from a one-man business into the world's leading supplier of longitudinally welded stainless steel tubes and components and subassemblies made from these.
+Today, the fischer group has more than 2,700 employees in nine countries on four continents.

 With the anniversary motto "50 years – worldwide. family.", the fischer group's particularly family-style company culture was recognized as a unique success factor.